playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 }
 ---

 Any web application relies on some fundamental technologies: HTML, CSS, and JavaScript.
 Even advanced front-end JavaScript frameworks such as Angular, React, or Vue will utilize some level of HTML to load the JavaScript.
-This understood, how the browser handes HTML and CSS under-the-hood can be quite the mystery.
-With this article, I'm going to explain what the browser does under-the-hood to understand what to show to the user.
+That said, how the browser handles HTML and CSS under-the-hood can be quite the mystery.
+In this article, I'm going to explain what the browser does to understand what it should show to the user.

 # The DOM {#the-dom}

-Just as the source code of JavaScript programs are broken down to abractions that are more easily understood by the computer, so too is HTML.
-HTML, initially being derived from SGML (the basis for XML as well), actually _forms a tree structure in memory_ in order to know [how to lay things out and do various other tasks](#how-the-browser-uses-the-dom).
+Just as the source code of JavaScript programs are broken down to abstractions that are more easily understood by the computer, so too is HTML.
+HTML, initially being derived from [SGML (the basis for XML as well)](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language), actually _forms a tree structure in memory_ in order to [describe the relationships, layout, and executable tasks for items in the tree](#how-the-browser-uses-the-dom).
 This tree structure in memory is _called the Document Object Model_ (or _DOM_ for short).

 For example, when you load a file similar to this: